• Skip to primary navigation

 Notes

-1. The couscous should be packed into the cup very well, 157g which is the standard cup measure for a cup of cooked couscous is a for a very packed cup, so pack it in and press it down with a spoon and then pack in some more.
+1. Couscous.
+The couscous should be packed into the cup very well, 157g is the standard cup measure for a cup of cooked couscous and this is for a very packed cup.
+So pack it into the cup, press it down with a spoon and then pack in some more.
+Or simply weigh it out on a food scale.

-2. If you’re frying the burgers in a pan then use the 2 Tbsp of olive oil.
+2. Olive oil.
+If you’re frying the burgers in a pan then use 2 Tablespoons of olive oil.
 However, if you’re doing them on the grill then just make sure the grill is lightly greased so it won’t stick to your burgers.

-5. Nutritional information is for burger patties only (including olive oil for frying and barbecue sauce for basting) and excludes what the burgers are served with.
+5. Nutritional information is for burger patties only (including olive oil for frying and BBQ sauce for basting) and excludes hamburger buns and everything else that the burgers are served with.

 Nutrition